martinvonz/jj/docs/windows.md

 ## Pagination

-[Pagination is disabled by default on Windows][issue-2040] because Windows doesn't ship with a usable pager.
+On Windows, `jj` will use its integrated pager called `minus` by default, unless the environment variable `%PAGER%` or the config `ui.pager` is explicitly set.
+See the [pager section of the config docs](config.md#pager) for more details.

-If you have Git installed, you can use Git's pager and re-enable pagination:
+If the built-in pager doesn't meet your needs and you have Git installed, you can switch to using Git's pager as follows:

 ```powershell
 PS> jj config set --user ui.pager '["C:\\Program Files\\Git\\usr\\bin\\less.exe", "-FRX"]'